 In July 2017, Hydro One reached an agreement to acquire Avista Corporation (Merger) for approximately \$6.7 billion in an all-cash transaction.
 Avista Corporation is an investor-owned utility providing electric generation, transmission, and distribution services.
 It is headquartered in Spokane, Washington, with service areas in Washington, Idaho, Oregon, Montana and Alaska.
 The closing of the Merger is subject to receipt of certain regulatory and government approvals, and the satisfaction of customary closing conditions.
-Regulatory authorities in Washington and Oregon have extended the timetable for arriving at a decision in Hydro One's acquisition of Avista to mid-December 2018.
-In addition, the Idaho Public Utilities Commission vacated its hearing scheduled for July 23, 2018.
-To date, this hearing has not been rescheduled.
+Regulatory authorities in Washington and Oregon have extended the timetable for arriving at a decision in Hydro One's acquisition of Avista Corporation to mid-December 2018.
+In addition, the Idaho Public Utilities Commission rescheduled its hearing from July 23, 2018 to November 26-27, 2018.

 See Note 14 - Debt and Credit Agreements, Note 15 - Convertible Debentures and Note 16 - Fair Value of Financial Instruments and Risk Management for details of bridge financing, convertible debentures and foreign exchange contract, respectively, related to financing of the Merger.